JoaquinFerman/VirtualWallet/README.md

 ---
-This is a fullstack proyect, with the purpose of simulate a virtual wallet application.
+This is a fullstack proyect, with the purpose to simulate a virtual wallet application.

 The main uses of this app are to deposit, check balance, transfer, and manage loans.
 An administrator account could as well reject/approve any pending loan and manage accounts.